Pratham1708/TradeViewAnalytics/README.md

 ```bash
 python main.py
 ```
+1. Select a stock when prompted.
+2. The script will fetch the last 1 month of data and save it to last_month_stock_data.csv.

+## Open the Dashboard in Power BI

-Then open dashboard.pbix in Power BI Desktop to view the analytics.
+1. Open dashboard.pbix in Power BI Desktop.

-Click Refresh under the Home tab in Power BI to load the latest stock data.
+2. Click Refresh under the Home tab to load the updated data.
+3. Use the stock slicer to select and explore the stock you fetched in Python.

 ## Directory Structure
 ```